m1griffin/arrayfunc/docs/ArrayFunc.rst

 asum(inparray)

-asum(inparray, disovfl=True, maxlen=5, nosimd=True)
+asum(inparray, matherrors=True, maxlen=5, nosimd=True)

 * inparray - The array to be summed.
-* disovfl - If this keyword parameter is True, integer overflow checking will be disabled.
+* matherrors - If this keyword parameter is True, numeric overflow checking will be disabled.
 This is an optional parameter.
 * maxlen - Limit the length of the array used.
 This must be a valid positive integer.
 If a zero or negative length, or a value which is greater than the actual length of the array is specified, this parameter is ignored.